theforeman/foreman_templates/README.md

-This plugin will sync the contents of the Foreman Community Templates [repository](https://github.com/theforeman/community-templates/) (or a git repo of your choice) to your local Foreman instance
+This plugin will sync the contents of the Foreman Community Templates [repository](https://github.com/theforeman/community-templates/) (or a git repo of your choice) to your local Foreman instance.
+It can also be used to sync local directory, therefore any other version control systems can be used.

 ## Installation